shireenchand/Login-System/README.md

 NOTE: Make sure the data in your text file is in the form of a dictionary.
 If you are using a new text file then just copy the contents of the text file
 I have provided or you will get this file as it is once you clone the repository.
-Feel free to create issues, I'll check them for sure.

-Hope you like it!!!